Your Guide to Drinking Alcohol On the Keto Diet

 Go for spirits over wine, champagne, or beer.
 "Spirits contain no carbs at all," says Mancinelli.
 And the type doesn't matter as much as the proof (80 is the most common).
 "Spirits with the same proof-whether they are made from sugar (like rum), potatoes (like vodka), or corn (like bourbon)-have the exact same amount of calories per serving, all coming from alcohol, and none from carbs," she says.
 There are 7 calories per gram of spirit.
 (Here's more on the nutritional info for popular alcoholic drinks.)

 "Wine isn't super high in carbohydrates, so depending on the number of carbs you're consuming in the rest of your diet, it may be okay to drink on a ketogenic diet in small amounts," adds Ginger Hultin, M.S., R.D.N., a Seattle-based dietitian and spokesperson for the Academy of Nutrition and Dietetics.
+(If you must have wine, here's how to find low-carb, low-sugar options.)

 If you've consumed all your carbs for the day, drink spirits like vodka, whiskey, gin, rum, etc. Depending on what you've eaten prior, you might be able to squeeze in a glass of wine-white or red, of which a 5-ounce pour has about five to seven grams of carbs, says Mancinelli.